Kaibert123/kestra.io/docs/developer-guide/helpers/README.md

 ## Expand the flow to be uploaded to the server

-There is a convient task on Kestra executable that allow validation of the current flow and will output the expanded version of your flow without any helper :
+There are convenient tasks on Kestra executables that allow validation of the current flow and will output the expanded version of your flow without any helpers:

 ```bash
 ./kestra flow validate path-to-your-flow.yaml